California-based In-N-Out Burger poised for major expansion

 Despite the chain’s growing popularity in the Los Angeles area, rapid expansion was still not on the menu.

-It wasn’t until 1992 that the Snyders stepped beyond California’s borders, opening a restaurant on West Sahara Boulevard in Las Vegas.
+It wasn’t until 1992 that the Snyders stepped beyond California’s borders, opening a restaurant in Las Vegas.
 In 2000, Arizona saw its first Double-Double Combo with a restaurant in Lake Havasu City.

-Rich and Guy Snyder tragically passed away in 1993 and 1999, respectively.
+Rich and Guy Snyder died in 1993 and 1999, respectively.
 Esther died in 2006 and, four years later, Lynsi Snyder became president of the family business.

 By 2015, In-N-Out had restaurants in California, Nevada, Arizona, Utah, Texas and Oregon.